comfysage/evergarden/README.md

 Overrides can take all options passed to `vim.api.nvim_set_hl()`.

 > [!note]
+>
-> - Ensure that `fg` (foreground color) and `gb` (background color) are correctly positioned as the first and second elements in the table, respectively.
+> - Ensure that `fg` (foreground color) and `bg` (background color) are correctly positioned as the first and second elements in the table, respectively.
+The `fg` and `bg` fields can also be refered to directly.
-> - Confirm that `fg` and `gb` are arrays, with the first element representing the GUI color, and the second element representing the CTERM (Color Terminal) color, if specified.
+> - Confirm that `fg` and `bg` are strings or arrays, with the first element representing the GUI color, and the second element representing the CTERM (Color Terminal) color, if specified.

 ```lua
 require 'evergarden'.setup {